Audit-grade. Offline by design.

 What we can run with you

-• Custom attestation language — if your procurement template needs specific wording, send it over.
+- Custom attestation language.
+If you need specific wording for your records, send it over.
 We'll mark up what we can sign as-is, redline what needs adjusting, and explain why.

-Email hello@chunkland.com with the subject line "Procurement review".
+Email hello@chunkland.com with the subject line "Security review".
 A human responds within one business day.